What are play streets?

 - changing culture around children’s freedom

 "In this day and age, we rarely see children playing on the streets, they rarely get out and converse with neighbours.
-Play streets is a wonderful informal way of allowing this to happen in a safe and manageable way.
-It was such an enjoyable, multi-cultural and multi-generational event and really helped build a community spirit that we would not have otherwise seen."
+Play streets is a wonderful, informal way of allowing this to happen in a safe and manageable way.
+It was such an enjoyable, multi-cultural and multi-generational event and really helped build a community spirit that we would not have otherwise seen.
+I have gotten to know more neighbours over a three month of play streets than I have in the last three years of living here."

 Read more about the benefits of playing out.